 Other Tahoe-area resorts throw their own NYE parties too.
-At Squaw Valley Alpine Meadows, NYE starts in the afternoon with a Ski & Ride with Jonny Moseley and ends with the World’s Largest Torchlight Parade.
+At Palisades Tahoe, NYE starts in the afternoon with a Ski & Ride with Jonny Moseley and ends with the World’s Largest Torchlight Parade.
 The Northstar Village party offers ice-skating, s’mores-roasting, and fireworks.
 Kirkwood, meanwhile, also puts on a big fireworks show at the base of the mountain.

 New Year’s Eve

 Witness the spectacle of more than 200 skiers and snowboarders as they light up the mountain with torches in hand.
 This annual event at Snow Summit is open to all ages and admission is free.
 Ski all day (lifts operate from 8:30 a.m. to 7 p.m.) and then enjoy live music, face painting, stilt walkers, a photobooth, and more.

 During January, this family-friendly resort in the San Gabriel Mountains—90 minutes from Los Angeles or Orange County—welcomes beginners with discounted lessons for its Learn to Ski & Snowboard Month.
 The resort even has a virtual ski lesson area where you can master the basics indoors.